House Hunting for A Flip

 We haven’t found the one yet so we’ll keep looking until we run out of houses to look at… and that could happen at the rate we’ve been looking.
 But I am thinking positive and hoping something comes up that’s within our budget and is nearby.
 I know if one does, we’ll have to jump on it.

 It’s really funny to go back and look at these blog posts.
-This was written just over one year ago from the time I am updating and so much has already changed.
+This was written over a year ago from the time I am updating and so much has already changed.
 The biggest thing to change is that we wound up buying a house for us to live in instead of flip!
 Even though finding a house for ourselves was the last thing on our minds, it’s just what happened.

 It also has an attic that we are in the process of converting into a master bedroom and master bathroom!
 I’m excited for this because the three bedrooms the home currently has are all about equal size and TINY.